franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 		return myParameter;
 	};

-For fields with extra data:
+For two fields with one extra data parameter:

 .. code-block:: c++